-The Federal Funding Accountability and Transparency Act (FFATA) requires prime awardees of individual federal grants equal to or greater than \$25,000 and awarded on or after October 1, 2010, to report on data related to executive compensation and associated first-tier sub-grants of \$25,000 or more.
-If the initial award is below \$25,000 but subsequent grant modifications result in a total award equal to or over \$25,000, the award is subject to the FFATA reporting requirements as of the date of the award.
+The Federal Funding Accountability and Transparency Act (FFATA) requires prime awardees of individual Federal grants equal to or greater than \$25,000 and awarded on or after October 1, 2010, to report on data related to executive compensation and associated first-tier sub-grants of \$25,000 or more.
+If the initial award is below \$25,000 but subsequent grant modifications result in a total award equal to or over \$25,000, the award is subject to the FFATA reporting requirements, as of the date of the award.

-In accordance with 2 CFR Part 170 (Reporting Subaward and Executive Compensation Information), the New Hampshire Office of Strategic Initiatives must report the following information for any subaward or contract award subject to the FFATA reporting requirements:
+In accordance with 2 CFR Part 170 (Reporting Subaward and Executive Compensation Information), the Department of Health and Human Services (DHHS) must report the following information for any subaward or contract award subject to the FFATA reporting requirements:

-- 1) Name of entity - 2) Amount of award - 3) Funding agency - 4) NAICS code for contracts / CFDA program number for grants - 5) Program source - 6) Award title descriptive of the purpose of the funding action - 7) Location of the entity - 8) Principal place of performance - 9) Unique identifier of the entity (DUNS #) - 10) Total compensation and names of the top five executives if: - a.
-More than 80% of annual gross revenues are from the Federal government and those revenues are greater than \$25M annually, and - b.
+- 1) Name of entity - 2) Amount of award - 3) Funding agency - 4) NAICS code for contracts / CFDA program number for grants - 5) Program source - 6) Award title descriptive of the purpose of the funding action - 7) Location of the entity - 8) Principle place of performance - 9) Unique identifier of the entity (DUNS #) - 10) Total compensation and names of the top five executives if: - a.
+More than 80% of annual gross revenues are from the Federal government, and those revenues are greater than \$25M annually and - b.
 Compensation information is not already available through reporting to the SEC.

-Prime grant recipients must submit FFATA-required data by the end of the month plus 30 days in which the award or award amendment is made.
+Prime grant recipients must submit FFATA required data by the end of the month plus 30 days, in which the award or award amendment is made.

-The Contractor identified in Section 1.3 of the General Provisions agrees to comply with the provisions of The Federal Funding Accountability and Transparency Act, Public Law 109-282 and Public Law 110-252, and 2 CFR Part 170 (Reporting Subaward and Executive Compensation Information), and further agrees to have the Contractor's representative, as identified in Sections 1.11 and 1.12 of the General Provisions, execute the following Certification:
+The Contractor identified in Section 1.3 of the General Provisions agrees to comply with the provisions of The Federal Funding Accountability and Transparency Act, Public Law 109-282 and Public Law 110-252, and 2 CFR Part 170 (Reporting Subaward and Executive Compensation Information), and further agrees to have the Contractor's representative, as identified in Sections 1.11 and 1.12 of the General Provisions execute the following Certification:

-Hampshire Office of Strategic Initiatives and to comply with all applicable provisions of the Federal Financial Accountability and Transparency Act.
+The below named Contractor agrees to provide needed information as outlined above to the NH Office of Strategic Initiatives and to comply with all applicable provisions of the Federal Financial Accountability and Transparency Act.